Student Support Services

 Student Incident Report Form

 At Valley View Secondary School we encourage and support the process of reporting Students’ Incidents of Bullying and Harassment via the completion of the SIRF.
-This form should be completed in full and returned to Student Services.
+This form, available from Student Services, should be completed in full and returned to Student Services.
 Once your report has been read by a Leader, you will be consulted to plan the next step.
 If you have an immediate concern please notify a member of staff.

 An incident of Bullying and Harassment refers to intentional conduct, including verbal, physical or written conduct or an intentional electronic communication that creates a hostile educational environment by substantially interfering with a student’s educational benefits, opportunities or performance or with a student’s physical or psychological wellbeing.